WPCD-Workflows/documentation/source/es.rst

 Setting workflow parameters
 ----------------------------

-The workflow has basic settings in order to work.
+The workflow parameters in the **START** actor are as follows:

 -  **shot** : the shot number on the user database (or from another user) where to read the reference equilibrium from (shot/run_in pair)
 -  **run_in** : the run number where the reference equilibrium is (shot/run_in pair)
--   **run_work** : placeholder run for the temporary Kepler IDSs
+-  **run_work** : placeholder run for to store (temporarily) the IDS exchanged by the actors in the Kepler workflow
 -  **run_out** : run number where the final results of the run will be stored (user running the workflow/shot/run_out).
 Since the input equilibrium can be a reconstruction that goes beyond the separatrix, 3 occurrences of the equilibrium are saved (original eq., cut equilibrium inside separatrix and corresponding high resolution equilibrium).
 -  **user** : username.
 Reading from someone else database is possible but the run_out will naturally be written to personal database only.
 -  **device** : device database where the input reference data is.
-MUST BE the same as env variable TOKAMAKNAME
+MUST BE the same as the device set once running "imasdb" command otherwise the run_out data will end on the wrong database path.
--  **time** : time slice (in equilibrium IDS) to be analysed in case the input shot/run_in contains many time slices.
+-  **time_begin** : selected time instant on input equilibrium to perform the run (in seconds ).
+-  **time_end** : not in use.
+-  **time_dt** : not in use.

+The workflow parameters in the **MHD_EQ_STABILITY** actor are as follows:
+-  **Run_equilibrium** : Set to "yes"/"no" to perform plasma equilibrium calculation.
+-  **Run_stability** : Set to "yes"/"no" to perform plasma stability calculation.
+-  **HREcode** : Choice for equilibrium code to be used.
+-  **Visualise_HRE** : Set to "yes" to get a plot of the high resolution equilibrium.
+-  **cut_eq** :
+   -  **yes** : cut the input equilibrium (necessary if high resolution equilibrium code cannot handle separatrix plasma equilibria)
+   -  **no** : input equilibrium is used "as is".
+-  **cut_off** : float ]0,1], specifies the percentage of the separatrix flux that will define the poloidal flux of the new plasma boundary.
+-  **rcoord: choose either "rho_pol_norm" or "rho_vol" as radial coordinate for the plots to be displayed.
+-  **STABILITY_CODE_CHOICE**: Choice for MHD stability code to be used.
+-  **Visualise_MHD** : Set to "yes" to get plots of the linear MHD eigenfunctions.
 -  **path** : temporary folder where to dump the plots generated.
-Also used to store output files (used by HELENA/ILSA only)
+Also used to store output files (used by HELENA)

+The workflow parameters in the **SAVE SLICE** actor are as follows:
--  **cut_eq** :
+-  **Save_HRE_only**:

-   -  yes : cut the input equilibrium (necessary if high resolution equilibrium code cannot handle separatrix plasma equilibria)
+   -  **yes** : only occurrence=0 of equilibrium i.e. the output of the high resolution code is saved.
-   -  no : input equilibrium is used "as is".

--  **cut_off** : float ]0,1], specifies the percentage of the separatrix
-   flux that will define the poloidal flux of the new plasma boundary.
--  **eqcode** : chease/caxe/helena.
-The equilibrium code to be used
--  **stabcode** : ilsa/kinx/marsgw/marsf.
-The MHD stability code to be used
+   -  **no : occurrences = 0,1,2 are saved.
+High resolution equilibrium is stored as occurrence=0, the cut boundary "precursor equilibrium" as occurrence=1 and the equilibrium input (e.g. from equilibrium reconstruction) as occurrence=2.
+If "cut_eq"=""no" then occurrence=1 and occurrence=2 are copies of the input equilibrium.

-The user can always prevent the workflow from proceeding to the calculation of the high resolution equilibrium after the cut-off stage by Pressing the STOP button in Kepler GUI before closing the plot window with the summary of the equilibrium.
+***The user can always stop the workflow by Pressing the STOP button in Kepler canvas.***

 Setting actor parameters
 ------------------------